Academic Catalog and Handbooks

 Attributes: Experiential Engagement (EX)

 A supervised experience in a health or exercise field that promotes the integration of theory with practice.
 An opportunity to apply knowledge and skills under direct supervision of a site supervisor in an approved setting.
-Prerequisites: approval of the department chair and a faculty moderator; completion of the pre-internship Legal and Professional Issues seminar.
-A completed Internship Learning Contract form is required to enroll in the course.
+Prerequisites: a completed Internship Learning Contract form, approval of the faculty moderator and department chair, and completion of the pre-internship Legal and Professional Issues seminar.

 Prerequisites: None